psdaeys/psdaeys/README.md

 ---

 ### About Me
-I am a graduate student at Yonsei University, focusing on applying statistical and data science models to economics.
+focusing on applying statistical and data science models to economics.
 My work emphasizes:
 - Economic data analysis using unstructured data
 - Natural language processing (NLP) with monetary policy statements from the Bank of Korea